godotengine/godot-docs/contributing/development/core_and_modules/internal_rendering_architecture.rst

 in :abbr:`LDR (Low Dynamic Range)` sRGB-space while 3D rendering uses :abbr:`HDR (High Dynamic Range)` linear space.

+The color format used for 2D rendering is RGB8 (RGBA8 if the **Transparent** property on the Viewport is enabled).
+3D rendering uses a 24-bit unsigned normalized integer depth buffer, or 32-bit signed floating-point if a 24-bit depth buffer is not supported by the hardware.
+2D rendering does not use a depth buffer.

 3D resolution scaling is performed differently depending on whether bilinear or FSR 1.0 scaling is used.
 When bilinear scaling is used, no special upscaling shader is run.
 Instead, the viewport's texture is stretched and displayed with a